 Right here, David JoonWoo Yun and Steve JaeWoo Choi (two-thirds of the staff behind the playful Noho restaurant C as in Charlie) together with Yong Min Kim intend to evoke the taxi driver eating places of Korea, the place affordability and pace are high priorities.
 And but, whereas it’s doable to complete a meal in beneath an hour within the homey eating room on a Decrease East Facet nook, diners gained’t really feel a part of any visitors rush as they dig into a few of Manhattan’s most stellar Korean meals outdoors of Ok-City.

-A part of the effectivity is that there’s just one menu to make: What protein would you like?
+A part of the effectivity is that there’s just one menu option to make: What protein would you like?
 The remainder is a predetermined choice of banchan (refills welcome) like crispy jeon or shrimp cured in soy sauce, a mixture of staples, and a few lesser-seen Korean sides that rotate seasonally.
 A full and gloriously considerable meal runs $32 — a value as soon as unnoteworthy, however lately value celebrating.
 This isn’t a restaurant for the choosy, however slightly for individuals who have a wholesome appreciation for the tyranny of selection.
 End the meal with a complimentary espresso, scorching chocolate, or black bean latte from the machine on the way in which out, a small memento to rejoice cash effectively spent. — Emma Orlow, Eater NY reporter

 • Professional tip